Mehrauli: History

 Mahatma Gandhi visiting the dargah of Qutbuddin Bakhtiar Kaki, on his Urs, 27 January 1948.

-Mehrauli is one of the seven medieval cities that make up the present union territory of Delhi.
+Mehrauli village is considered the oldest continuously inhabited village in Delhi and is founded by the Tomar Rajputs in 1060 A.D, who founded early Delhi.
+It was established during the reign of Anangpal Tanwar II, the ruler credited with founding Delhi and building Lal Kot, the city’s first fort.
+Over time, descendants of the Tomar Rajputs have founded other old villages around Delhi as well.
+Mahipalpur is associated with the descendants of the Tomar lineage Mahipal Singh Tomar he was the 19th descendant and 18th ruler of Delhi under Tomar dynasty, while Naraina village is said to have been founded by Naina Pal Singh Tanwar who was also the 24th descendant of Maharaja Anagpal Singh Tomar.
+These villages reflect the long-standing presence of the Rajput community who once ruled and helped shape the early history of Delhi.

-The Lal Kot fort was constructed by the Tomar chief Anangpal I around 731 AD and expanded by Anangpal II in the 11th century, who shifted his capital to Lal Kot from Kannauj.
+The Lal Kot fort was constructed by the Tomar chief Anangpal I around 731 AD and expanded by Anangpal II in the 11th century,who shifted his capital to Lal Kot from Kannauj.
 The Tomars were defeated by the Chauhans in the 12th century.
 Prithviraj Chauhan further expanded the fort, which is now Qila Rai Pithora.
 He was defeated and killed in 1192 by Mohammed Ghori, who put his general Qutb-ud-din Aybak in charge and returned to Afghanistan.

 Subsequently in 1206, after the death of Mohammed Ghori, Qutubuddin enthroned himself as the first Sultan of Delhi.
 Thus Delhi became the capital of the Mamluk dynasty of Delhi (Slave dynasty), the first dynasty of Muslim sultans to rule over northern India.
 Mehrauli remained the capital of the Mamluk dynasty which ruled until 1290.
 During the Khilji dynasty, the capital shifted to Siri.